sgmurphy/wordpress-plugins/loginizer/readme.txt

 * Whitelist IPs
 * Custom error messages on failed login.
 * Permission check for important files and folders.
+* Allow only Trusted IP.
+* Blocked Screen in place of the Login page.
+* Email Notification on successful login.

 = Get Support and Pro Features =